What is Proof of Loss?

 When filing an insurance claim, check your individual insurance policy to determine what is required in your Proof of Loss document.
 If you are unsure, contact your insurance company and ask for this information in writing.
 By completing the Proof of Loss document in a timely manner, your claims process may proceed more quickly.

 An insurer may reject your Proof of Loss

 Once you have completed the Proof of Loss and submitted it to your insurance company, they will review the document and issue a reply.
 The insurer may accept your proof or they may reject your proof.
 If the insurance company is rejecting your Proof of Loss, it is likely because the paperwork is not completed properly, is not signed or not notarized, or is missing information.
 The insurer will provide specifics regarding the basis of the denial and instructions as to what the policyholder must do to properly comply.

 You must provide a Proof of Loss if it is requested

 If your insurance company requests a Proof of Loss, you are required to comply in order to proceed with your insurance claim or before you may file a lawsuit against the insurance company.
 Not doing so may be considered a failure to cooperate with the insurer’s investigation of your loss and may prevent any payment on your insurance claim.

 Need assistance with your insurance claim?
 Give us a call

 Insurance claim forms are complicated.
 Insurers can be difficult to deal with.
 And understanding the steps required to efficiently process your claim can be one big headache.
 Let us help.
 The insurance claims attorneys at Ged Lawyers, LLP, are experienced and knowledgeable, efficiently navigating the insurance claims process to recover damages.
-Contact our office at 844-443-3529 or online to arrange for a confidential consultation.
+Contact our office at 844-443-3529 or online to arrange for a free case review.